-Last week I witnessed some disagreements about the etiquette of lane swimming that ended with two people in tears and disrupted swimming for all those involved.
-This is such a shame because swimming is a fun and sociable activity which we do in our spare time to help keep us fit or set us up for a positive day ahead.
+Last week I witnessed some disagreements about the etiquette of lane swimming at the local swimming pool.
+Sadly it ended with two people in tears and disrupted swimming for all those involved.
+This is such a shame because swimming is a fun and sociable activity.
+We do it in our spare time to help keep us fit or set us up for a positive day ahead.

-In the UK we have a limited number of swimming pools, and pool space is often crowded so it’s essential we find a way to negotiate the busy lanes so that it doesn’t take away any of the pleasure of swimming.
+In the UK we have a limited number of swimming pools.
+This means that pool space is often crowded.
+It’s essential that we find a way to negotiate the busy lanes so that it doesn’t take away any of the pleasure of swimming.

 Timetables and lane arrangements are complicated so check this before swimming

-Take a moment to notice what is going on in the pool, in particular the speed of other swimmers and how this compares to your own swimming.
+Take a moment to notice what is going on in the pool.
+In particular notice the speed and routine of other swimmers and how this compares to your own swimming.

 Choose a lane that has people swimming about the same pace as you.

-Look before you push off the wall, and judge the pace of the swimmers in front of you or those coming in to the wall so that you don’t push off into someone, or just as another swimmer is turning at the wall.
+Look before you push off the wall.
+Judge the pace of the swimmers in front of you or those coming in to the wall.
+This will help you to avoid pushing off into someone, or pushing off just as another swimmer is turning at the wall.

 Usually the swimmer on the wall waits for a swimmer in action to complete their turn.